The Boy and the Beast

-The Boy and the Beast (バケモノの子, Bakemono no Ko) is a 2015 Japanese animated action-adventure fantasy film written and directed by Mamoru Hosoda.
+The Boy and the Beast (バケモノの子, Bakemono no Ko) is a 2015 Japanese animated adventure fantasy film written and directed by Mamoru Hosoda.
 The film stars the voices of Kōji Yakusho, Aoi Miyazaki, Shōta Sometani, Suzu Hirose, Kazuhiro Yamaji, Mamoru Miyano, Kappei Yamaguchi, Keishi Nagatsuka, Kumiko Asō, Haru Kuroki, Sumire Morohoshi, Momoka Ōno, Masahiko Tsugawa, Lily Franky and Yo Oizumi.
 It was released on July 11, 2015.
 It won Animation of the Year at the 37th Japan Academy Prizes and grossed ¥5.85 billion at the Japanese box office.

 Plot

 Nine-year-old Ren has recently lost his mother.
 With no news of his father and refusing to live with his legal guardians, Ren flees into the streets of Shibuya.
 Ren steals some food and sleeps in an alley, reminiscing the aftermath of his mother's funeral.

 In the Beast Kingdom, the grandmaster has decided he will retire in order to reincarnate as a deity and names two potential successors: the popular Iōzen, who is also the father of two children, and the powerful Kumatetsu, who is lonely and lazy.
 The Grandmaster suggests that Kumatetsu find a disciple in hopes of inspiring him to succeed him.

 While wandering the streets of Tokyo with his makeshift companion, Tatara, Kumatetsu meets Ren and suggests that the boy becomes his disciple.
 Though Ren is fiercely opposed, he follows Kumatetsu back to the Beast Kingdom out of curiosity but is unable to go back to the human world.
 As he watches a battle between Iōzen and Kumatetsu, Ren is impressed with Kumatetsu's persistence despite the lack of support from onlookers.
 When Ren cheers for him, Kumatetsu is easily defeated.
 However, the Grandmaster declares the actual duel of succession has not come yet.

 Taking Ren as a disciple, Kumatetsu gives him a new name, Kyūta.
 Their initial training sessions go poorly, but Kyūta realizes that he can learn from Kumatetsu by imitating him while performing his household chores.
 The boy gradually discovers that he can predict his master's movements, and can dodge and move adeptly in combat.
 They soon begin training together.
-After eight years, the teenage Kyūta has become a distinguished kendo practitioner.
+Eight years later, the teenage Kyūta has become a distinguished kendo practitioner.
 Moreover, through his relationship with Kyūta, Kumatetsu gains his own following of supporters, including the younger son of Iōzen, Jirōmaru, who wishes to be trained by Kumatetsu.

 Kyūta finds a way back to the human world, and befriends Kaede, a young student.
 In the process, Kyūta finds his father, who had been searching for Ren since he disappeared and wants to catch up.
-Torn by his double life, he is unable to reconcile the resentment he had as Ren and the lack of connections he has as Kyūta.
-When he rejects both his father and Kumatetsu, he discovers a powerful void within himself that nearly overwhelms him, until Kaede gets him to calm down and gives him a bracelet that has helped her when she becomes anxious.
+Torn by his double life, he cannot reconcile the resentment he had as Ren and the lack of connections he has as Kyūta.
+When he rejects both his father and Kumatetsu, he discovers a powerful void within himself that nearly overwhelms him, until Kaede calms him down and gives him a bracelet that has helped her when she becomes anxious.